tajkiatoma/ps5-portal/README.md

 Note that this assignment is not about being the fastest to finish!
 You will get bonus points for creativity and the quality of your code and documentation.

 ## Solution
-I have created a server to scrape data from the https://edition.cnn.com/search?q=playstation+5&size=25 and https://twitter.com/PlayStationCA pages.
+I have created a server to scrap data from the https://edition.cnn.com/search?q=playstation+5&size=25 and https://twitter.com/PlayStationCA pages.
+A headless browser, puppeteer, has been used to scrap the pages.
 The data is processed and prepared for the UI in the server and sent to the client.

 ### Additional feature